David-Simonetti-ND/Stock-Market-Simulator/README.md

 Ensure you have python 3.9+ installed on the student machines.

 To run StockNet, start 4 different terminals ON THE SAME STUDENT MACHINE.
-NOTE: In testing we noticed an issue with sending UDP packets across different student machines, where packets were all being dropped.
+NOTE: In testing we noticed an issue with sending UDP packets across different student machines, where UDP packets were all being dropped.
 This could be due to a variety of reasons, but for demonstration purposes it is simpler to run all servers and clients on the same machine.
 If you really wish to run different machines, the connections will work, but stock data may not be updated properly.

 #### Single Replicator (Basic)

 On terminal 1, run the following command:
 `python3 StockMarketSimulator.py <proj_name>`
-- This will start the simulator on project name "stock".
+- This will start the simulator on project name <proj_name>, which can be anything, for example "stock".
 You can change the project name by changing the argument to the simulator.

 On terminal 2, run the following command:
 `python3 StockMarketBroker.py <proj_name> 1`
-- This will create a broker on project name "stock" that is looking for 1 replicator to connect to.
-Make sure that the project names match for all of the servers.
+- This will create a broker on project name <proj_name> that is looking for 1 replicator to connect to.
+The second argument is the number of replicators the broker looks to connect to.
+For example, if the second argument were 10, then the broker would attempt to connect to 10 replicators with id 0, id 1, etc. Make sure that the project names match for all of the servers.

 On terminal 3, run the following command:
 `python3 Replicator.py <proj_name> 0`